iq-motion-control/iq-module-communication-doc/docs/client_reference/client_reference_table.rst

 Type ID 87 | Stopping Handler
 =================================================

+A Vertiq module is considered stopped when it has been below its stopping speed continuously for some stopping time.
+Anytime the module’s velocity goes above the stopping speed, it will reset the countdown on the stopping time.

     .. table:: Stopping Handler
         :widths: 8 18 15 10 5 50
         :class: tight-table